Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 At the critical point $R = R_{c_1}$ the truncation wave number $\kmax$ dependence starts to becomes evident.
 Both $\langle \Omega \rangle$ and $\langle \nu_r \rangle$ exhibit bifurcations to a resolution dependent state.
 The inset of Fig.~\ref{fig:globalensnur}(a) demonstrates this for the un-normalized $\langle \Omega \rangle$.
 Moreover, as remarked earlier, at $R_{c_1}$ the bifurcation in $\langle \Omega/\Omega_{\rm eq} \rangle$ is accompanied by a sharp, but continuous, increase in its value, resembling a `cliff'.
 In contrast, $\langle \nu_r \rangle$ exhibits a very sharp drop, followed by an extremely quick recovery, which is almost akin to a `gorge', as $R$ is made to vary across $R_{c_1}$.

-As $R$ decreases further below $R_{c_1}$, we enter the regime B, wherein the behaviour of the strain-squared and viscosity is resolution dependent.
+As $R$ decreases further below $R_{c_1}$, we enter the regime B, wherein the behavior of the strain-squared and viscosity is resolution dependent.
 Below $R_{c_1}$, $\langle \Omega/\Omega_{\rm eq} \rangle$ gradually rises and eventually plateaus to a constant at a resolution dependent value of $R=R_\star$.
 Note that the saturation value itself depends on the resolution.
-For example, there is a marked difference in the behaviour of runs $E_{1024}$ and $F_{1024}$ in comparison with runs at higher resolutions.
-For the lowest resolution runs, values of $\langle \nu_r \rangle \tau/\ell_f$ fall gradually, whereas for the higher resolution runs a sudden drop-off is observed, which is followed by a passage through a shallow local minima.
-Post this, the system is in regime C. We assert that this behaviour in regime B are a result of truncation effects, namely tygers causing oscillatory behaviour in the time-series of global quantities.
-We give the details of these oscillations in the section where we have discussed regime B. Such oscillations are present throughout the regime B at all resolutions, but they die-out quickly at higher resolutions.
-These oscillations are responsible for the comparatively higher values of $\langle \Omega/\Omega_{\rm eq} \rangle$ in this regime compared to what is observed in the subsequent regime C.
+For example, there is a marked difference in the behavior of runs $E_{1024}$ and $F_{1024}$ in comparison with runs at higher resolutions.
+For the lowest resolution runs, values of $\langle \nu_r \rangle \tau/\ell^2_f$ fall gradually, whereas for the higher resolution runs a sudden drop-off is observed, which is followed by a passage through a shallow local minima.
+Post this, the system is in regime C. We assert that this behavior in regime B and the higher values of $\langle \Omega/\Omega_{\rm eq} \rangle$, are a result of truncation effects, namely tygers causing oscillatory behavior in the time-series of global quantities.